-We have assessed our direct workforce as being of low risk to modern slavery, and believe our people and policies (including recruitment due diligence) further mitigate this risk.
+Driscoll's continue to assess our direct workforce as being of low risk to modern slavery, and believe our people and policies (including recruitment due diligence) further mitigate this risk.
 Driscoll's has identified that our greatest risk of involvement in modern slavery is being indirectly linked to it through our supplier relationships.
 In particular, the risk is considered to be greater where labour is being outsourced, such as: